 History of Lakeland University

-Lakeland University traces its beginnings to German immigrants who traveled to North America and eventually to the Sheboygan area where they settled in 1847.
+Lakeland traces its beginnings to German immigrants who, seeking a new life, traveled to America and eventually to the Sheboygan area where they settled in 1847.
 Even as they struggled for food and shelter, these pioneers thought in terms of higher education for their children.
 Here are some key milestones in the college’s history:

-In 1862, they built Missionshaus (Mission House), a combined academy-college-seminary.
-The school provided training in the liberal arts followed by a traditional seminary curriculum, as most of the students were destined to become ministers.
-As the needs of students changed, Mission House gradually broadened its purpose.
-By the end of the century, enrollment was no longer limited to pre-theological students and the college had developed strong programs of study in a number of disciplines.
+In 1862, the founders built Missionshaus (Mission House), a combined academy-college-seminary.
+The school provided training in the liberal arts followed by a traditional seminary curriculum, as most of the early students were destined to become ministers.

 The John Esch Library